Western Red Cedar

 Evergreen, Shrubs, Trees

+Native from coastal Northern California northward to Alaska and inward to Montana.
 Plants grown from inland seed are hardy anywhere in the West; those from coastal seed are less hardy to cold.
-Can reach over 200 ft. high in coastal belt of Washington, but more typical garden size is 50– 100 ft. tall, 25–60 ft.wide.
+Can reach over 200 ft. tall in the coastal belt of Washington, but a more typical garden size is 50–100 ft. tall and 25–60 ft. wide.
 Slender, drooping branchlets are closely set with dark green leaf sprays.
-Single trees are magnificent in large lawns.
-Many compact varieties available, some with gold to yellow foliage.
+Single trees are magnificent in large lawns, but bear in mind that their lower branches spread quite broadly—and that the trees lose their characteristic beauty if these are cut off.
+Many compact varieties are available, some with gold to yellow foliage.

 Deciduous, from Europe, North Africa, and central Asia.
 Grows to 8–15 ft. tall and wide, with ar...

 Native to Europe and North America.
 Tufted mounds spread to 1 ft.; white to rose-pink flowers are tigh...

 Grows to 8 in. high; spreads by rhizomes and stolons to 3 ft. wide.
 Leaves are 1–3 in. long, gre...